Fgerthoffert/jira-agile-velocity/README.md

 Replace the container name (jira-agile-velocity_jav-cli_1) with the actual name for the CLI container obtained by executing `docker ps`.

+### Access the UI

+In its current configuration, the UI is accessible through `http://127.0.0.1:5000` (or the port configured for jav-ui).
+It is strongly recommend to configure a reverse proxy (with nginx for example) serving those resources (UI and API) over HTTPS.
+But this is considered out of scope of this tool.

 ## Development environment setup

 If you are familiar with npm, running the application in development mode should be very straight forward.